Maksym-W/ssd_visualizer/README.md

 As of July 2025, This is a project that I am doing for CSC492, a reading course on file systems.
 The end goal of it is to create a visualization tool of how SSD's work, for use in courses about Operating Systems (CSC369)

+Goals: Have a standard SSD algorithm that users can visualize, and have users be able to upload their own custom algorithms.

 The stuff below is just the standard Next.js stuff

 ------------------------------------------------